 David Reesman, Creative Director – David Reesman was born in Pittsburgh, PA, graduating with a degree in Graphic Design.
 After years of retail advertising experience, he moved into the area of Visual Merchandising for a chain of retail furniture stores.
 His responsibilities included traveling between stores, setting the visual merchandising standards for the company, as well as the stylist for magazine editorials and a variety of advertising materials, many corporate television appearances on local design shows and HGTV.
 For the last few years David has decided to remain near home and has focused on building an interior design business of his own, taking the many years of experience in retail merchandising and passion for interiors and combining them.
 This has allowed him to work on a wide array of projects in both the private sector and business areas.
 Mr. Reesman’s discerning aesthetics deliver a remarkable and energizing staging.
 David has been working with Abigail Francisco School of Classical Ballet for the last four years as Creative Director, selecting music, costumes, scenery and creating the overall aesthetic for the school’s spring performance.
 In 2013 he began consulting with architects and builders to re-design and expand the school to better serve current and future students.

-Elaine White, Marketing Analyst – Elaine White has a MBA degree in Marketing with 21-year-career working for Multinational Companies in Customer Service, Sales Support and Consulting Areas.
+Elaine White, Secretary – Elaine White has a MBA degree in Marketing with 21-year-career working for Multinational Companies in Customer Service, Sales Support and Consulting Areas.
 She was Focal point representing Brazil in multicultural projects amongst Germany, United Kingdom, Spain and France through benchmark and discussion on Best Practices.
 She has expert knowledge and consolidated experience with Business Plan, Balanced Scorecard (BSC), Budget and Project Management (6 Sigma methodology).
 Elaine brings with her a passion to new ideas and concepts that can result in great projects.